Home

 KENNETH FINE, M.D.

 ENTEROLAB, www.enterolab.com, established by Dr. Kenneth Fine, a gastroenterologist who is dedicated to researching Gluten Sensitivity, offers STOOL TESTING that is far more sensitive than blood testing (and thus superior) in detecting this insidious Gluten Sensitivity.
 Most of the members of my own family did not test positive on the blood tests, but did on the stool tests.
-Many others, including myself, after years of being ‘sick and tired’, have discovered this specialized patented stool testing and have turned their health around with a Gluten-Free (GF) Diet.
+Many people, including myself, after years of being ‘sick and tired’ found this specialized patented stool testing and have turned their health around with a Gluten-Free Diet (GFD).
+In my book, Toxic Staple, I share many inspirational stories about the transformative GFD and the difference it can make in one’s health and energy.

-The antigliadin antibody is picked up in the stool, since it is produced in the small intestine, long BEFORE it gets into the BLOOD; this is a hugely PREVENTATIVE aspect of doing the stool testing followed by the GF Diet if positive.
+The antigliadin antibody is picked up in the stool, since it is produced in the small intestine, long BEFORE it gets into the BLOOD; this is a hugely PREVENTATIVE aspect of doing the stool testing followed by the GFD if positive.

 “ EARLY DIAGNOSIS of GLUTEN SENSITIVITY: BEFORE the VILLI are GONE”